Best Dog Food Collection for Small, Medium, Large Breed Dogs and Puppies

 The sheer variety of treats available for dogs can be dizzying.
-Dogs tend to enjoy all treats even those that are fortified with preservatives and have artificial flavours added.
-However, since treats are an important part of your pet’s diet, it is important to choose those that are most nutritious for your pet.
+Dogs like all treats including those with added preservatives and artificial flavours.
+But, since treats are an important part of your pet’s diet, you should choose the most nutritious treat for your pet.

 As you would with kibble, look at the ingredient label.
 Those treats made with limited ingredients and that are high in meat content are ideal.
 Opt for those that are devoid of preservatives and artificial flavours.

-Treats that use natural methods of preservation like dehydration are those that are minimally processed and best for your pet.
+Dog Treats that uses natural methods of preservation like dehydration are least processed.
+These are best for your pet.
 These will allow the natural flavours of the meat ingredient to shine through so your pet will be naturally drawn to them.

 Every time I feed my dog a new type of food, his tummy gets upset.
 Is something wrong?

 All tummies take a little time to adjust to new kinds of food.
-Changing your dog’s food suddenly is probably causing it to get upset.
-To change your pet’s food, gradually replace 25% of the current food portion with the new food and see how your pet’s tummy reacts.
-If all is well, then gradually increase the portion of the new food in 25% increments, keeping a close watch on your pet’s reaction to it.
+Changing your dog’s food in a flash may cause it to get upset.
+To change your pet’s food, mix 25% of the new food with the current food and see how your pet’s tummy reacts.
+If all is well, then gently increase the part of the new food in 25% increments. keeping a close watch on your pet’s reaction to it.

 In most cases, this gradual change in food works well.
-If your pet does not take to the new food even when introduced gradually, it is best to stop the new food and consult a vet immediately.
+If your pet does not take to the new food even when introduced slowly, it is best to stop the new food.
+Also, consult your vet immediately.

 Why has the kibble I bought gone bad?

-Many pet parents buy large bags of doggie food as it proves to be more economical and convenient.
-However, it is important to store this kibble safely.
-Ideally, kibble should be stored in air-tight containers, away from direct sunlight and dampness.
+Many pet parents buy large bags of doggie food as it proves to be cheaper and convenient.
+But it is important to store this kibble safe.
+You should keep the pet food in air-tight containers.
+Keep it away from direct sunlight & dampness.

 Remember to take daily portions out with dry hands or cups.
 Once you’ve taken the required amount out, reseal the container securely.

-You can also store the kibble from one big bag in two smaller air-tight containers for convenience.
-Check on both periodically so you can be sure that they are fresh.
+You can also store the kibble from a larger bag to smaller air-tight containers.
+Check on both from time to time so you can be sure that they are fresh.

 What can I do to make meals better for my senior dog?

-Senior dogs may be showing nutritional deficiencies and you should have them checked at the vet at least once a year to identify these.
-Nutritional deficiencies can be addressed via diet changes or supplements.
+Senior dogs may be showing nutritional deficiencies.
+You should have them checked at the vet at least once a year to identify these.
+You can fix the Nutritional deficiencies of your dog via diet changes or supplements.